dominodatalab/domino-code-assist-docs/docs/install.md

 # Installation

-## Enable Low Code Assistant in Jupyter/JupyterLab
+## Enabling Low Code Assistant in Jupyter/JupyterLab

 If you already have a workspace with "Jupyter" or "JupyterLab", you can enable Low Code Assistant (LCA) right now in your existing workspace.
 Run the following command in a notebook code cell: